 Pest’s 18th-century Jewish district has many fine houses, Lajos Forster’s enormous Central Synagogue and Imre Varga’s Holocaust Memorial.
 Otto Wagner’s Rumbach Sebestyén utca Synagogue and Klauzal Square covered market are other local features.
 In St Stephen’s basilica, a chapel contains the relics of St Stephen.
-He was Hungary’s first Christian king and is its patron saint.
+He was Hungary’s first Christian king and is the country’s patron saint.
 Zsigmond Quittner’s Gresham Palace, meanwhile, is one of Budapest’s finest commercial buildings (1906).

 Outside Budapest, the Esterházy Palace at Fertöd was built in the 1760s for Prince Miklós Esterházy (1714-90).
 This Louis XVI style palace is surrounded by extensive French gardens.
 Its interior boasts ornate Rococo panelling with stucco decoration and frescoes.
 The town of Sopron never came under Turkish control.
 It consequently has a large number of Gothic churches and fine streetscapes with Gothic, Renaissance, Baroque and Rococo mansions.

 Enjoy the art, architecture and music of Budapest, Vienna and Prague, and the beautiful landscapes and lovely UNESCO World Heritage-listed towns of Bohemia.
 Read more